caihao/PWACG/README.md

 draw_data  draw_mc  mc_int  mc_truth  real_data  weight
 ```

+The extracted `data` directory should be located in the root directory of the project.
+Make sure the program can correctly read and use the data in the `data` directory.

 ### 2. Generate Analysis Scripts

 Use the following command to generate the required analysis scripts: